The High Sheriff of Staffordshire

 Duties and responsibilities

 The Office of High Sheriff is an independent, non-political Royal appointment for a single year.
+It is a voluntary role and those appointed to the position meet all the costs of their office each year without any expenses falling on the public purse.

 The duties associated with the role have evolved over time however the focus of the appointment remains to support the Crown in all matters and the judiciary.
 In modern times, this often involves playing an active role in community safety and promoting the interests of the criminal justice agencies and voluntary organisations which are working together to prevent crime and reduce demand for blue light services.
 Many are also committed to increasing the profile of the work of local crime reduction initiatives, particularly those that offer diversionary activities and skills training to young people and other vulnerable people.

 By nature of their Royal appointment, High Sheriffs are well-placed to honour and recognise the achievements of members of the community who go above and beyond the call of duty to protect their communities, the wider public and maintain the reputation of their county.
 A number of High Sheriffs have established their own personal awards system which they present to the unsung heroes within small charity or voluntary groups who have delivered outstanding service to their cause.
-On occasions, High Sheriffs will also present one-off awards to those, who in the opinion of a Judge during a criminal trial, have actively apprehended an offender in the interests of public safety.

 High Sheriffs are entitled to organise their duties and day-to-day activities according to their particular skills, experience and own areas of interest including their designated charities.
 The key responsibilities of the appointment are as follows:

-- To uphold and enhance the ancient Office of High Sheriff and to make a meaningful contribution to the High Sheriff’s County throughout the year of Office.
+• To uphold and enhance the ancient Office of High Sheriff and to make a meaningful contribution to the High Sheriff’s County throughout the year of Office

-- Nominating a future High Sheriff
+• To nominate a future High Sheriff

 Under Sheriff